Counterbalancing Learning and Strategic Incentives in Allocation Markets: Batching Mechanisms

 Hence the planner will choose the largest batch size that the agents' incentives allow.
 As we establish below, the optimal batch size behaves monotonically with respect to the prior $\mu.$

 \begin{restatable}{lemma}{lemmacomparative} $\overline{K}(\mu)$ weakly decreases with $\mu.$ \end{restatable}

 The logic here is simple.
 If the sentiment around the object quality is optimistic (i.e., $\mu$ is high), then it is harder to keep the agents with negative signals truthful, requiring a tighter upper bound on the batch size (lower $\overline{K}(\mu)$).
 We discuss additional comparative statics through simulations in Section~\ref{sec.simulations}.

 Finally, note that the results above focused on regimes where $\mu < q$.
 This a natural setting which guarantees that the signal is at least as informative as the prior belief.
-For the complementary case where $\mu \geq q$, we show that there is no incentive-compatible voting mechanism (see Lemma~\ref{corollary: impossibility} in Appendix~\ref{appendix: single_batch_proofs}).
+For the complementary case where $\mu \geq q$, we show that there is no incentive-compatible batching mechanism (see Lemma~\ref{corollary: impossibility} in Appendix~\ref{appendix: single_batch_proofs}).
 Intuitively, the lack of informativeness of the signal induces the agents to lose trust in their private signals, and as a result creates no incentives to behave truthfully.
 In that case, under any $V_{\{K\}},$ all agents will opt in and thus the object will always be allocated.
-Notice that this outcome is equivalent to the outcome under $V_\textsc{seq}$ in terms of correctness.\footnote{The only difference is that under $V_{\{K\}},$ the object is always allocated to an agent in the batch uniformly at random, whereas under $V_\textsc{seq}$ it is always allocated to agent $1$.}
+Notice that this outcome is equivalent to the outcome under $V_\textsc{seq}$ in terms of correctness.\footnote{The difference is that under $V_{\{K\}},$ the object is always allocated to an agent in the batch uniformly at random, whereas under $V_\textsc{seq}$ it is always allocated to agent $1$.}